-106. Plaindress.
+106. PLAINDRESS

 - a.
 A plaindress message is one in which the originator and addressee designations are indicated externally of the text. - b.
-A plaindress message contains all the components (unless the call serves as the address) as shown in the schematic diagram except that the prefix may be omitted.
-It must always include the following elements: - (1) Precedence. - (2) Date-time group. - c.
+A plaindress message contains all the components (unless) the call serves as the address) as shown in the schematic diagram in paragraph 112, except that the prefix may be omitted.
+It must always include the following elements: - (1) Precedence. - (2) Date-time group.
+Note: Expression of year in record communications until 31 December 2005, when record communications contain a year in the header, it will be assumed that where the year is expressed in two digits of 06 99 the digits 19 precede, i.e., 1906 1999: and where the two digits 00 05 appear it will be assumed that digits 20 precede, i.e., 2000 2005.
+Effective 1 January 2006, record communications will contain a four digit year in the header, i.e., a date time group will be expressed as 011500Z JAN 2006.
+Within the body of a message, the established standards for character based messaging will be followed, e.g. The United States Message Text Formats (USMTFS), Allied Data Publication-3 (ADATP-3), Australian Defence Formatted Message Standard (ADFORMS).
+These standards have adopted a four digit year for date data transmission. - c.
 The group count designation will be included when an accounting symbol is used.